 Terrace Photo SimonSees.com

-Terrace, the regional business centre for the area, is located approximately 885 km (550 mi) by air northwest of Vancouver.
-The City is located on a series of natural flat benches, or terraces (hence the name) within the broad Skeena River Valley.
-The relatively close proximity to the ocean (60 km or 37 mi), the low altitude (60 metres – 196 feet above sea level), and its location within the shelter of the Coast Mountains has created a natural greenhouse effect.
+Terrace is located in Northern British Columbia along Yellowhead Highway 16 and is known for lush forests of western red cedar, western hemlock, amabilis fir and Sitka spruce.
+It is the regional business centre for the area and located on a series of natural flat benches, or terraces (hence the name) within the broad Skeena River Valley.
+The relatively close proximity to the ocean (60 km / 37 mi), the low altitude (60 m / 196 feet above sea level), and its location within the shelter of the Coast Mountains has created a natural greenhouse effect.
 Rainfall is less than half of that found on the coast and temperatures are moderate – warm.
 This is enough to permit the growing of fruit orchards and specialty crops.

 The junction of the Skeena and the Kitsumkalum Rivers was originally the site of a Tsimshian Indian Village.
 At that time, fur trading and gold prospecting were the principal activities along the Pacific Shore, including the Skeena area from 1770 to 1900.
 In the early 1890’s, a steamboat route was established up the Skeena as far as Hazelton.
 Tom Thornhill settled permanently near what is now known as “Little Canyon” on the south side of the Skeena.